Evnsn/Machine-Learning/wiki/metrics.md

 $$ \LARGE{MSE = \frac{1}{N} \sum_{i=1}^{N}(y_{i} - \hat{y_{i}})^{2}}. $$

 **Pros:**
-- MSE penalizes the large prediction errors, in contrast to MAE.
+- MSE effectively penalizes larger errors more severely, in contrast to MAE.
 - MSE is a differentiable function (a function whose derivative exists at each point in its domain), in contrast to MAE.
 - MSE is great for learning outliers.